Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's PEFC FM certification (PEFC ST 1003:2018) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percentage of company landbank certified by PEFC.
+Additional points have been awarded according to the percent of company landbank certified by PEFC.
+The company also reports that it monitors and manages fire risks by carrying out fire drills and checking for hotspots every day at all its sites, including supplier areas.
+It uses satellite data from AQUA, NOAA, TERRA, and SNPP, accessed through Indonesia's LAPAN and the Sipongi fire monitoring system.

 • P